Updated 2025 Cap Casualty Candidates For All 32 Teams

 Pittsburgh Steelers

-The Steelers might have conversations about Seumalo and Ogunjobi.
+Outside of that, itโ€™s hard to see Pittsburgh making too many more moves.
+The Steelers could have conversations about Seumalo and Ogunjobi.
 Both players are getting deeper into their 30s and both have notable non-guaranteed salaries.
 Ogunjobi actually has a $3 million roster bonus due in March, which is a telltale indicator that the team wanted an out and the playerโ€™s agent was able to negotiate for it to be earlier rather than later.

-However, both have played well and Ogunjobiโ€™s contributions extend off the field as the teamโ€™s nominee for the Walter Payton Man of the Year Award.
+However, both played well last year and Ogunjobiโ€™s contributions extend off the field as the teamโ€™s nominee for the Walter Payton Man of the Year Award.
 Pittsburgh wants to build an identity around being strong and tough on both sides of the line of scrimmage.
 Ogunjobi and Seumalo still fit in with that vision.

 Houston Texans

-The biggest area that needs help is the offensive line and that unitโ€™s struggles have played a big role in why this season hasnโ€™t gone as many in Houston hoped.
-Mason has been a quality guard for a long time but his age might be catching up with him this season.
+The offensive line is the biggest concern after the unitโ€™s struggles played a big role in why the 2024 season was ultimately a disappointment.
+Mason has been a quality guard for a long time but his age might have caught up with him.
 The Texans wouldnโ€™t save a bunch of cap room by cutting him, at least not without a June 1 designation, but they would get off the hook for all but $1 million of his $10.5 million 2025 compensation.
-From there, they could explore a configuration that makes sense, with perhaps some new additions.

 Tennessee Titans

-Titans GM Ran Carthon engineered an enormous spending spree this past offseason in free agency and heโ€™ll once again have a pretty sizable budget in 2025, which is good for him because the 3-11 Titans have been a disaster.
-If players like WR Calvin Ridley, CB Lโ€™Jarius Sneed and CB Chidobe Awuzie didnโ€™t have sizable guaranteed amounts in Year 2 of their deals, there would be serious conversations in Tennessee about cutting bait.
+Former Titans GM Ran Carthon engineered an enormous spending spree last offseason and the lack of fruits for his labor is why heโ€™s no longer employed.
+If players like WR Calvin Ridley, CB Lโ€™Jarius Sneed and CB Chidobe Awuzie didnโ€™t have sizable guaranteed amounts in 2025, there would be serious doubts about their future in Tennessee.

-As it is, there are a few high-priced defenders who could be in the crosshairs, even though that side of the ball has been by far the best part about this season.
-Landry has eight sacks but heโ€™s not quite as effective as he was before he tore his ACL.
-His total pressures dropped from a career-high 70 in 2021, per PFF, to 48 last year and 28 so far this season.
+As it is, there are a few high-priced defenders who could be in the crosshairs, even though that side of the ball was by far the best part of the Titansโ€™ 3-14 season.
+Landry had nine sacks but heโ€™s not quite as effective as he was before he tore his ACL.
+His total pressures dropped from a career-high 70 in 2021, per PFF, to 48 last year and only 30 in 2024.
 Heโ€™ll be 29 in 2025 and owed $17.5 million in base salary.

 Murray was another free agent signing this past offseason but his deal provides an out at least.
-While heโ€™s made a few splash plays, Murray is graded by PFF as a bottom-five linebacker this season.
-Other lesser heralded and cheaper players like Jack Gibbens have outplayed Murray on the same roster this year, so Tennessee could bank the savings and still have a good shot at similar production.
+While he made a few splash plays, Murray was graded by PFF as a bottom-five linebacker.
+Other lesser heralded and cheaper players like Jack Gibbens outplayed Murray on the same roster this year, so Tennessee could bank the savings and still have a good shot at similar production.

 Minnesota Vikings